War Paint (musical): Cast

-Plot
+Plot summary

 Act I

 In 1935 Manhattan, several society women fret over the beauty ideals imposed on them by an unforgiving culture ("Best Face Forward").
 A red door beckons them inside Elizabeth Arden's salon, where they are greeted by the Arden Girls and then by Elizabeth Arden herself ("Behind the Red Door").
 Elizabeth's husband Tommy informs her that Helena Rubinstein plans to relaunch her company in America.
 Meanwhile, Helena arrives in Manhattan with her marketing director Harry Fleming and tells him that, while she's never met Elizabeth in person, she still plans to undo her ("Back on Top").

 When Helena extols her latest face cream, an unfazed Elizabeth reassures Tommy that her iconic pink packaging will always trump pseudo-science.
 Harry urges Helena to market her cream as two separate products: one for the daytime and one for the nighttime.
 Helena consents, causing her sales to surpass Elizabeth's.
 Tommy urges Elizabeth to give him a promotion, but she is reluctant to do so because she believes it will make her look weak ("My Secret Weapon").

 One night, while having dinner at the St. Regis Hotel, Elizabeth overhears Helena and Harry talking in an adjoining banquette.
 She learns that Helena longs for inclusion and that Harry feels undervalued ("My American Moment").
 When Harry storms off after Helena mentions her knowing about his late-night trysts, Elizabeth gives him her card and invites him to a job interview.

 Sometime later, Harry meets with Elizabeth and insists on working as her Vice President of Sales.
 Despite her initial reluctance, Elizabeth agrees to Harry's demands after Tommy walks in on them.
 Harry tells Helena about his new job and hits the town with an errant sailor while Tommy enjoys a night out with several of the Arden Girls.
 When Elizabeth catches him in the steam room with one of the girls, she promptly fires him and demands a divorce ("Step on Out").
 Both women wonder what their lives would be had they been born male ("If I'd Been a Man").

 While receiving a visit from nail polish salesman Charles Revson and his hand model Dorian Leigh, Elizabeth becomes intrigued with Dorian as she sees vestiges of her former self in the up-and-comer ("Better Yourself").
 Meanwhile, after being approached by Tommy about a job, Helena suggests they work together to destroy Elizabeth's reputation by telling the FDA her skin cream doubles as horse salve ("Oh, That's Rich").

 In 1939 Washington, D.C., Elizabeth appears at a Senate Committee hearing and offers a spirited defense to committee chairman Senator Royal Copeland.
 Fully aware that Tommy deliberately sold her out, Elizabeth reports Helena and forces her to testify before the committee.
 Following Helena's testimony, however, Copeland chides both women and claims their efforts to undermine one another only resulted in them incriminating themselves.
 Alone and bereft, the two wonder what it would be like if they actually met ("Face to Face").